ontogenerator/astronaut-data-analysis-not-so-fair/README.md

 and more FAIR software practices.

 ### Things to improve
 There is a number of things that are wrong or not so good with this code and that can be improved.
-We maintain that list at: https://github.com/carpentries-incubator/astronout-data-analyses-bad/issues/2.
+We maintain that list at issue https://github.com/carpentries-incubator/astronout-data-analyses-bad/issues/2.

 ### Better code